RobertEads/CSCE447/README.md

 # CSCE447
-Website for CSCE 447 to host info about and links to projects for class
+Personal website for CSCE 447 class to host info about and links to my projects.